hyoromo/sound-game-training/content/features/_index.en.md

 The method for transferring videos from your PC depends on the version of the PC or music app you're using, so please search for the method.<br>
 Here's how you can add them in this app.

-1. Open the "Video Selection" screen
+1. Open the "Video List" screen
 2. Click on the "Add Video" button at the bottom right of the screen
 3. Select "Within the app" from the list of alternatives
 4. Select the video you want to add
 5. Enter your registration information and click the "Add" button

+After this step, you can return to the "Video List" screen and your added videos will be in the list.

+#### Play YouTube video

+YouTube is a video sharing service from Google.
+Videos of sound games uploaded by others exist.<br>
+Here's how you can add them in this app.

+1. Open the "Video List" screen
+2. Click on the "Add Video" button at the bottom right of the screen
+3. Select "YouTube" from the list of alternatives
+4. Open the video page you want to add from the YouTube site
+5. Click the "Add video" button at the bottom right of the video page
+6. Enter your registration information and click the "Add" button

-After this step, you can return to the "Video Selection" screen and your added videos will be in the list.
+After this step, you can return to the "Video List" screen and your added videos will be in the list.

+{{% notice note %}}
+Since the app does not download YouTube videos, a traffic volume is generated every time a video is played on this app.
+{{% /notice %}}

 ## Pseudo-play